tedneward/Worldspine-DnD5e/Races/Half-Orcs.md

 * **Menacing**.
 You gain proficiency in the Intimidation skill.

 ```
-    npc.skills.append("Intimidation")
+    npc.proficiencies.append("Intimidation")
 ```

 * **Relentless Endurance**.
 When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 You can't use this feature again until you finish a long rest.

 ```
-    npc.traits.append("***Relentless Endurance (Recharges on long rest.)*** When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.")
+    npc.append(Feature("Relentless Endurance", "When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.", "long rest"))
 ```

 * **Savage Attacks**.
 When you score a critical hit with a melee weapon attack, you can roll one of the weapon's damage dice one additional time and add it to the extra damage of the critical hit.

 ```
-    npc.traits.append("***Savage Attacks.*** When you score a critical hit with a melee weapon attack, you can roll one of the weapon's damage dice one additional time and add it to the extra damage of the critical hit.")
+    npc.append(Feature("Savage Attacks","When you score a critical hit with a melee weapon attack, you can roll one of the weapon's damage dice one additional time and add it to the extra damage of the critical hit."))
 ```

 * **Languages**.
 You can speak, read, and write Common and Orc.
 Orc is a harsh, grating language with hard consonants.
 It has no script of its own but is written in the Dwarvish script.